dstanberry/dotfiles/README.md

 The schema is constructed such that it adheres to the XDG Base Directory Specification.

-This configuration adopts a somewhat consolidated approach; the `.config` directory is maintained as a worktree linked to a git bare repository.
+The `.config` directory is maintained as a worktree linked to a git bare repository.
 To setup the environment, a number of one-time tasks will need to be executed:

 Clone the repository: